suquark/ExoFlow/README.md

 ray up -y /exoflow/clusters/distributed_training_cluster.yaml
 ```

-After the cluster is fully ready, initialize the cluster by running (in the shared cluster, not the new cluster):
+After the cluster is fully ready (about 5min after you can log in to the cluster), initialize the cluster by running (in the shared cluster, not the new cluster):

 ```bash
 /exoflow/clusters/init_s3_access.sh